devcontainers2/devcontainers2.github.io/collections.md

 presented in UX of Dev Container-supporting tools (i.e. it will be presented in the GitHub Codespaces and VS Code Dev Containers UX).

-To add your own collection to this list, please create a PR editing [this csv file].
+To add your own collection to this list, just open a new Issue using [this form].

 <script setup>
 // https://vitepress.dev/guide/data-loading